 The office of Dorothy Paul, DDS, strictly follows infection control recommendations by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
 We diligently update our response to these guidelines as the coronavirus situation changes over time and implement changes to our safety protocols as needed.

 Here are the steps we have taken to protect the health of both patients and staff, some of which go above and beyond the recommended guidelines.

 We work hard behind the scenes…

-- In an effort to minimize the spread of germs, we diligently disinfect and sterilize high-traffic areas and high-touch surfaces multiple times daily.
+- In an effort to minimize the spread of germs, we disinfect and sterilize high-traffic areas and high-touch surfaces.
 This includes door handles, check-in counters, waiting room chairs, and display tables.